 Instead of continuing with your studies straight away you may decide to take a year out.
-Most universities and colleges view taking a gap year as a positive thing as long as you have planned it carefully.
+Most universities and courses view taking a gap year as a positive thing as long as you have planned it carefully.

-- You can apply through UCAS in the 2nd year of your studies at college and select to defer your place for a year but make sure you check with the courses you are applying to that they accept deferred entry.
+- You can apply through UCAS in the final year of your studies at college and select to defer your place for a year but make sure you check with the courses you are applying to that they accept deferred entry.

 - There can be good reasons for taking a gap year such as needing to gain more experience before applying for certain courses such as those in health care professions.

 - You may decide to do a combination of things including work experience, travel abroad, doing voluntary work, doing paid work to save for your time at university, taking a part time course – all great for your CV in the future.

 - When writing your personal statement make sure you include your gap year plans and say how they will benefit you in the future.

 - If you made a UCAS application but didn’t choose to defer your place and then decide to do a gap year, you will need to contact the university to ask if they will give you permission.

 - There are many gap year organisations to help you generate some ideas about what to do including: